“They’re beautiful when they bloom, but the fruit is worthless. There’s plenty of it, but it’s always so small and rock hard.”

 June (or May if you’re in the south) is when to thin a peach tree next.
 Once again, Mother Nature knows how to thin peaches and helps us out with the June drop, but Mother Nature rarely does enough peach tree thinning to satisfy a gardener’s needs.
 Her job is to see that there are enough viable fruit to ensure the continuation of the species.
 She’s not interested in fresh fruit for eating or delicious pies.
 Therefore, it falls to the gardener to see that the final result is a properly thinned peach tree.

 At this point, it’s important to know how to thin peaches enough.
-Ideally, there should be one fruit every 6-8 inches.
-Again, you can use that power washer, rake or any implement you devise or repurpose that will do the job.
+Ideally, there should be one fruit every 6-8 inches (15 to 20.5 cm.).
+Again, you can use that power washer, rake, or any implement you devise or repurpose that will do the job.

 Then all you have to do is sit back and watch your peaches grow.